nana-4/mica-plasma-theme/README.md

 Currently this project is a WIP and some icons and widgets are not yet properly themed.

+## Notice

-Notice: With this theme the panel height should be **40px or higher**, otherwise tab widgets in the panel will look broken.
+This theme requires the panel height to be **40px or higher**, otherwise tab-like widgets in the panel will look broken.

+The recommended panel height is 40px.

+## Supported Plasma Version

+5.23.0 or later

 ## Installation